WiproOpenSource/openbdre/README.md

 git push myrepo mybranch
 ```

- - When you are ready to submit your contribution to the main repo, please open a [Pull Request](https://help.github.com/articles/creating-a-pull-request).
+ - When you are ready to submit your contribution to the main repo, please open a [pull request](https://help.github.com/articles/creating-a-pull-request).